 Before conducting a skills practise session, the trainer should review the session and ensure that s/he can perform the relevant skill or activity proficiently.
 The trainer should also ensure that the necessary resources are available and that an appropriate site has been reserved.
 Although the ideal site for conducting skills practise sessions may be a learning resource centre or clinical laboratory, a classroom may also be used, provided that the models and other resources for the session can be conveniently placed for demonstration and practise.
+The first step in a skills practise session requires that participants review the relevant learning guide, which contains the individual steps or tasks, in sequence (if necessary), required to perform a skill or activity in a standardised way.
+The learning guides are designed to help learn the correct steps and the sequence in which they should be performed (skill acquisition) and measure progressive learning in small steps as the participant gains confidence and skills (skill competency).

-Needs improvement Step or task not performed correctly or out of sequence (if necessary) or is omitted Competently performed Step or task performed correctly in proper sequence (if necessary) but participant does not progress from step to step efficiently Proficiently performed Step or task efficiently and precisely performed in the proper sequence (if necessary).
+Needs improvement Step or task not performed correctly or out of sequence (if necessary) or is omitted r Competently performed Step or task performed correctly in proper sequence (if necessary) but participant does not progress from step to step efficiently 0 4 0 Proficiently performed Step or task efficiently and precisely performed in the proper sequence (if necessary). ĉ